ido-ofir/core/README.md

 #### Defining core modules
 The core contains a module dependency management system that runs on the client.

-A module can be anything and the only requirement is that you give it a unique name.
+a module can be anything and the only requirement is that you give it a unique name.

-A module with no dependencies can be defined like this:
+a module with no dependencies can be defined like this:
 ```js
 var core = require('core');

 // the first argument is a unique name for the module.
 // the second argument is your module, which could be anything.

 core.Module('utils', { ... });

 ```
-A module can get a reference to other modules using their unique names.
+A module can require other modules using their unique names.

+for example this defines a module called 'engine' that requires the module 'utils':
 ```js
 var core = require('core');